-During the public meeting, self-advocates called for the introduction of so-called life supporters.61 It is indicative for the thought that self-advocates have put into this that they are calling for life supporters to "receive decent payment" and that they "should receive support" in the fulfilment of their tasks.62
+During the public meeting, self-advocates called for the introduction of so-called life supporters.
+It is indicative for the thought that self-advocates have put into this that they are calling for life supporters to "receive decent payment" and that they "should receive support" in the fulfilment of their tasks.62

 The realisation of self-determination - as the core element of exercising legal capacity - has to become the focus of attention: supporting or assisting persons with disabilities is a means and not a goal in itself.
-In the Convention, the significance of assistance and support is helpfully defined in more detail in the article on equal participation in political life and elections.
-63 In order to guarantee the free expression of their will at elections, voters can, at their request, be supported by a person of their choice.
-The element of self-determination is emphasised several times here: "free will", "at their request" and "person of their choice" are three explicit wordings for the manifestation of the freedom to make decisions.
-The option of support is mentioned, but it is clearly formulated as a possibility and not as a necessity.
+In the Convention, the significance of assistance and support is helpfully defined in more detail in the article on equal

+See the statement of the committee on violence and abuse, 24 February 2011.